 Simple English definitions for legal terms

-Read a random definition: tainted evidence
+Read a random definition: security grading

 A literal contract is an agreement between two or more parties that creates obligations that can be enforced by law.
 It can be a written document or a verbal agreement.
 The term "contract" can refer to the agreement itself or the physical document that contains the agreement.
 A contract is a promise or set of promises that the law recognizes as a duty, and if broken, the law provides a remedy.